Academic and Progress Notice & Separation Appeal Process

 • their cumulative grade point average is less than 2.0.

-• Progress Separation--A student will be subject to separation if
+• Progress Pause--A student will be subject to progress pause if

 • they have been on Progress Notice for two consecutive semesters, and